mwbowers/mwbowers.github.io/reference/datagate/datagate-common/share-types.md

 title: ShareTypes enum
 ---

-Enum representing the different types of share types.
+Specifies the type of sharing for a file or resource.

 **Namespace:** ASNA.DataGate.Common
 **Assembly:** ASNA.QSys.DataGate.Client.dll